BenjaminYde/Python-Guide/README.md

 # Welcome to the Python Guide 📚

 This repository is a Python guide designed which is designed to be easily opened using VS Code or Github.
 It contains extensive documentation, code examples, and best practices to help you become a proficient Python programmer.
+The guide intends to be **to the point** so you can continue what really matters, programming.

 # Guide Index 🗂️